Are you looking to form a new limited liability company (LLC), but you’re not sure which of the many formation services can best assist you?

 Side by Side Comparisons

 One of the biggest differences between the LLC services offered by these companies is the features you receive with your formation.
 With IncFile, you get a full year of registered agent service in their base package.
-For their part, CorpNet only provides a 60-day trial of registered agent service in their cheapest LLC formation package.
+For their part, CorpNet provides a 60-day trial of registered agent service in their cheapest LLC formation package.

 Every LLC needs to designate a registered agent to operate in compliance with the law, and 12 months of registered agent service at no cost is a great way to go about it.
 If you wanted your CorpNet package to match the features included in IncFile’s free package, you would need to add roughly $124 for the additional ten months of registered agent service IncFile gives you for free.